 - 2 cups potatoes

 - 1 cup - fresh green pea pods.
-If you don't have fresh, you go with frozen peas.
+If you don't have fresh, you can go with frozen peas.

 - 4 - green chillies.
 Add more if you love spicy.